CasualIntellectual/ToTheSkies/README.md

 You can also play it on itch.io using this link: https://casualintellectual.itch.io/to-the-skies.

 I'm pretty proud of this game since I coded it almost entirely on my own and with very little direction, but evidently this has led to my code being messy and inefficient.
-I will be returning to this project to optimize it, since I have tons of global variables, repeated code, and inefficiencies.
+I am thinking of returning to this project to optimize it every now and then, since I have tons of global variables, repetitive code, and issues that may be impacting performace.

 Edit: December 04 2023 Organized Game Assets into folders using Pygame OS